guywine/ATAC_ItaGuy/README.md

 ** To test the range: it can be interesting to plot a correlation between the range of 500:100 to a range of 150-450 for instance.
 ** To test the normalization: plot a correlation between results with and without normalization

-Test models:
-- Can we predict "strange genes" from one of the features?

-## to do
-- missing genes in hrde-1 lists: send Hila the missing genes
-- add_to_avoid_zero : look at distribution, add lowest value

-- Normalization:
-    - send hila of all_aligned to see if I messed up
-    - Check for mistakes

-- Graph that shows that the least variable is the hotspot (most conserved)

-- nearbys: all values are fold-change (groups that add + groups segregated [0-2500, 2500-5000])
-    - violin plot of every group
-    +
-    - bootstrap of mean for every group

-- If normaization doesn't work: Plot, scatter: each dot is a gene
-    - x axis: value of hotspot in WT (*mean and median)
-    - y axis: value of hotspot in hrde-1 mutant (*mean and median)
-- Color hrde-regulated genes in red (the rest in grey).

-- median instead of means?
 - Hrde-1 Nearbys: Are hrde-1 targets isolated?
 Because genes will escape from the "bystander zone".

 ** Kolmogorov-Smirnoff: aqqumulative distribution